 Metadata Services.
 Metadata Services use the Metadata Server.
 Metadata Services allow users to search a metadata repository for documents related to mapping, data, and services.
-The minimum number of instances for Metadata Service is one, although two is the default.
+By default, a Metadata Server has two instances.

 Distributing ArcIMS Spatial Servers.
-Additional ArcIMS Spatial Servers can be added to the site configuration, as the number of requests increases, if redundancy needs to be built in or to optimize performance.
+Additional ArcIMS Spatial Servers can be added to the site configuration to optimize performance as the number of requests increases or if redundancy needs to be built in.
 Spatial Servers can be distributed across an ArcIMS site in several ways as depicted below.

 There is no one formula for determining how many Spatial Servers are needed.
-The Spatial Server configuration will vary among ArcIMS sites depending on the number and size of services, time to process requests, number of requests, Web and network traffic, and other factors specific to the site.
+The Spatial Server configuration will vary among ArcIMS sites depending on the hardware used, the number and size of services, time to process requests, number of requests, Web and network traffic, and other factors specific to the site.